pgurnig/git-db-reset-hard/OUTLINE.md

 <img src="images/git-hash-object-readme.png" alt="git add readme" width="70%">

-Note that Git uses the first two characters of the hash as the subdirectory to allow for more even distribution of folders.
+Note that Git uses the first two characters of the hash as the subdirectory to allow for an even distribution of folders.
 There are 256 possible combinations of the first two characters.
 (The math: each of the two characters can be a value 0-9, a-f, or a hex value.
 There are 16 values possible for each, so 16*16.)

 ##### The `index` file
 The `index` file makes an appearance!
 This is an indication that we're introducing changes in our *Staging Area*.
 These changes are not yet committed.
-Think of the staging area as a place to jot down the files you are planning to commit.
+Think of the staging area as a place to organize the files you plan to commit.
 You can add files one at a time to organize your commit at a granular level (rather than just invoking `git add .` from the root folder in the project).

 You can't `cat` the `.git/index` file obtaining any sensible results.
 However, you can run the following to understand the contents: